renosdim/Flutter-Chat_App-With-Firebase/README.md

 ## Overview

-This project is a custom chat application built using Flutter.
+This Clean Architecture project is a custom chat application built using Flutter that I made with my partner Harry Katerelo.
 It leverages Firebase for authentication and real-time data synchronization.
 The application is structured using clean architecture principles and employs various state management techniques to ensure a scalable and maintainable codebase.

 ## Project Structure